oygo/helpme/docs/Datatypes/Lists  - apply a function to all items in a list.md

 ---
 parent: Datatypes
+title:  - apply a function to all items in a list
+navorder: Lists
 ---

 In order to apply a function to all elements in a list, use a list comprehension.